Golden Knights go big at deadline, get Stone from Senators

 Vegas needed to improve its roster given all the other moves made by Western Conference contenders at the NHL’s trade deadline .
 The Jets acquired center Kevin Hayes from the Rangers, defenseman Nathan Beaulieu from the Sabres and depth forward Matt Hendricks from the Wild, while the Predators acquired winger Wayne Simmonds from the Flyers and Mikael Granlund from the Wild.

-After trading a first-, a second- and a third-round pick at the 2018 deadline for winger Tomas Tatar, Golden Knights general manager George McPhee again anted up for a playoff push.
+After trading a first-, a second- and a third-round pick at the 2018 deadline for winger Tomas Tatar, McPhee again anted up for a playoff push.
 Owner Bill Foley wanted his franchise to win a title within the first five years, and this is another move to help that effort in the short and long term.

 “They want to be an aggressive ownership group and make us the best team possible: trade deadline last year, offseason this summer and now the deadline today,” winger Reilly Smith said.
 “They’re always trying to pretty much take the biggest names off the board.
 Hopefully it helps us.”